ByeonghoonJeon/Prime-Number-Checker/README.md

 1. Input myterious number to figure out whether it is a prime number or not!

-If it is a prime number, it will exhibit "n is a prime number" or not, it will exhibit numbers that can divided 'n' without remainder.
+If it is a prime number, it will exhibit "n is a prime number" or not, it will exhibit numbers that can divide 'n' without remainder.

 # How it works